reactors-io/reactors-io.github.io/learn.md

 ## Reactive Collections Under-The-Hood

-This document describes the internal design and the goals behind the Reactive Collections framework.
+[This document](/whitepaper/) describes the internal design and the goals behind the Reactive Collections framework.

-Under construction!